gekitsu/bouldering-for-beginners/buying-your-first-shoes.md

 ### Parts

-* the parts that go into assembling a shoe on its last
+This chapter is about the parts that go into making a shoe.
-* useful for more identifying parts, more precise talk, deciphering reviews
+It is useful knowledge to have for being able to decipher reviews of climbing shoes and for speaking more precisely about them.

 #### Upper